48 hours in wintry Utrecht

 18:30 – Dinner at Union House

-After a full day and your Christmas shopping sorted, it’s time for a relaxed dinner at one of the city’s most unique restaurants: Union House.
+After a full day of shopping, it’s time for a relaxed dinner at one of the city’s most unique restaurants: Union House.
 Once an iconic music venue, the former Tivoli concert hall has been transformed into a lively place to eat and drink.
 Even so, the historic character of the building has been beautifully preserved and still shines through.

 20:30 – Utrecht Lumen